Tserieskinda/Sfs-System-Editor/README.md

 Landmark is Broken

 ## Warning
-Any unsaved progress will be delted and progress will be lost if you exit the program.
+Any unsaved progress will be deleted and progress will be lost if you exit the program.
 Save progess by clicking Export.zip, and you can load the same zip later
 # Credits
 ***(Im not responsible if you steal and edit someone's system without their given permission OR steal and provide the SFS assets that i provided.)***